 Elizabeth thrives on the ever-evolving design process and enjoys every phase of a project.
-She values client relationships and understanding each clients’ specific needs — both functionally and aesthetically for any given brand.
+She values client relationships and understanding each clients’ specific needs, both functionally and aesthetically for any given brand.
 When Elizabeth is not working, she can be found chasing around her two year old son Oliver, cooking and trying out new recipes, drinking coffee, or spinning her favorite records.
 She is thrilled to be in the ever evolving and unrivaled city of Detroit.

-Sydney grew up in Grand Blanc, MI and went on to receive her Bachelor of Applied Arts in Interior Design from Central Michigan University in May of 2015.
+Sydney grew up in Grand Blanc, MI and went on to receive her Bachelor of Applied Arts in Interior Design from Central Michigan University.
 While obtaining her degree, she gained valuable knowledge through coursework, an American Society of Interior Designers (ASID) membership, and internship experience where she discovered her love for commercial design.
 Sydney joined Detroit-based Kraemer Design Group after graduation and worked on numerous hotel, multi-family, and commercial office projects during her six year tenure.
 Her most recently completed hotel project was named a finalist in the Select Service Hotel Public Space category for the 17th annual Hospitality Design Awards.

 Sydney received her NCIDQ certification in October 2020, indicating her proficiency in interior design principles and dedication to the profession.
 She is committed to continue improving interior environments and appreciates having the ability to practice her passion by contributing to the revitalization of Detroit.
 In her free time, Sydney is typically working on home projects with her architect husband, Blake, or walking their 100-lb bearded dog, Edmund, around Ferndale.
 She has a deep love for coffee, Orangetheory Fitness, fashion, Drake, and putting Sriracha on everything.